tyleryouk/00os-origin/00os/processes/system/reaper-init.md

 ## Execution

 This process initializes the 00reaper context by comprehensively loading all essential system files and establishing a complete understanding of the 00OS architecture, purpose, implementation strategy, and development workflow.
 It ensures a high-fidelity rebuilding of the necessary context at the start of each development session.

+### Context Incorporation Process

+The process doesn't just load files - it incorporates them into the AI's understanding following these steps:

+1. **Load Content**: Each file is physically read from the file system
+2. **Process Content**: The AI analyzes and understands the material in each document
+3. **Integrate Knowledge**: Information is connected across documents to build a coherent mental model
+4. **Build Relationships**: Conceptual relationships are established between system components
+5. **Establish Identity**: The 00reaper identity is reinforced with this knowledge
+6. **Verify Understanding**: The AI verifies it has properly understood the loaded information

+The knowledge from each file becomes part of the AI's understanding, not just loaded data.
+Each concept is incorporated into the mental model of how 00OS works, creating a comprehensive understanding that can be applied throughout the session.

 ### Context Loading Procedure